 We consider the Fatal Blow to be very humane, however there is more room for operator error, in our opinion.
 That’s why we place it at #3.

 In a variation the the Fatal Blow, a sharp blow to the top of the head renders the rabbit unconscious.
 One can then immediately broomstick the rabbit, killing it.

 Hold the rabbit by the hind feet, head

 down.
 He'll not be too sure about this unusual position, but he'll settle down.
-You can also hold a smaller fryer rabbit
+Smaller fryer rabbits can be gripped at the loin.

 His back, which is straight up and